Skip to main content

 FAQs about our Snæfellsnes, Blue Lagoon & Northern Lights Road Trip

-Absolutely!
 The ice cave experience is actually at its best during winter months when the caves are most stable and accessible.
 You'll be equipped with professional-grade helmets and crampons, and our local guides know these caves like the back of their hand.
-The natural ice formations are stunning this time of year – think crystal blue walls and otherworldly formations you can't see any other season.
+The natural ice formations are stunning this time of year, think crystal blue walls and otherworldly formations you can't see any other season.
 Just wear warm, waterproof clothing and you're good to go.
-The whole experience lasts about 3 hours, so you'll have plenty of time to soak it all in without getting too chilly.

 Day 7 at the Blue Lagoon is perfectly timed – you'll have spent 6 days exploring Iceland's wild winter landscapes, and now you get to soak those adventure-weary muscles in geothermal bliss!
 After days of ice caves, glacier hikes, and chilly waterfall visits, slipping into those milky blue waters at 38°C (100°F) feels absolutely incredible.
 It's like nature's own spa day.
 Plus, by day 7, you'll have tons of amazing stories to reflect on while you're floating in the mineral-rich waters.
 The Blue Lagoon's silica mud masks and in-water bar make it feel like the ultimate reward for completing your epic Iceland winter adventure.

 Iceland's winter weather can be unpredictable, but that's part of the adventure!
-You've got total flexibility with this self-drive tour.
-If route 1 (the Ring Road) closes due to storms, you can hang tight in your accommodation, explore the local area on foot, or check out indoor attractions nearby.
-Most road closures are temporary – usually 12-24 hours max.
-Your itinerary has built-in flexibility, so you can easily adjust your schedule.
+In case the roads are closed due to storms, preventing you from reaching your next accommodation, we will assist in organizing alternative accommodation for that night.
+Most road closures are temporary – varying usually from couple of hours to 12-24 hours max or until the weather gets better.
 Plus, some of the most magical moments happen during winter storms – imagine watching the snow fall while you're cozy in a local café with a hot chocolate.

 The ice caves you'll visit are the real deal – the famous natural glacier caves that make Iceland so Instagram-worthy!
 However, keep in mind that ice caves are living, breathing formations that change throughout the winter season.
 The cave you visit might look different from photos taken earlier or later in the season, and that's what makes each visit unique.
 Your local guide will take you to the most spectacular accessible cave on your tour day.
-Some years it's the Crystal Cave, other years it might be a newly discovered formation.
-You're guaranteed an otherworldly experience either way!
+You're guaranteed an otherworldly!

-The drive to Jökulsárlón is totally doable – it's about 4.5 hours (370 km/230 mi) from Reykjavík along route 1, which is Iceland's best-maintained road.
+The drive to Jökulsárlón is totally doable – it's about 2.75 hours (190 km/120 mi) from Vík along route 1, which is Iceland's best-maintained road.
 Winter driving here is slower but not scary if you take your time.
 The route is mostly flat coastal driving with incredible views of glaciers and black sand beaches along the way.
-Your rental car comes with winter tires, and you'll have 24/7 roadside assistance.
 The key is leaving early (like 8:00 a.m.) to give yourself plenty of daylight.
 Once you see those massive icebergs floating in the lagoon against the black sand, you'll know the drive was worth every minute.

 Your chances are pretty awesome with 8 nights in Iceland during winter!
 From late September through March, Iceland gets up to 19 hours of darkness – perfect Northern Lights hunting time.
 You'll be staying outside Reykjavík most nights, away from light pollution, which gives you even better odds.
 The key is checking the aurora forecast (there are great apps for this) and being ready to step outside when conditions look good.
 Even if it's cloudy some nights, 8 days gives you multiple opportunities.
 And honestly?
 Even without the Northern Lights, Iceland's winter night sky is pretty spectacular.

-While the core 8-day route and accommodations are set (which is great for securing those hard-to-get winter bookings!), you've got plenty of ways to make this tour your own.
+While the core 8-day route and accommodations are set, you've got plenty of ways to make this tour your own.
 Want to extend your stay?
 You can totally add extra days in Reykjavík before or after the tour to explore the capital's foodie scene, museums, or cozy cafés.
 Plus, most days offer optional activities you can add on – think helicopter tours, snowmobile adventures, or extra glacier hikes.
 The scheduled accommodations and main stops give you that peace of mind, but you're still in control of how deep you want to dive into each experience.
 It's like having the best of both worlds – structure when you need it, freedom when you want it.

 Gullfoss is magical any time of day during winter, but if you want those perfect photos, aim for late morning to early afternoon (10:00 a.m. to 2:00 p.m.) when you'll get the best light.
 The waterfall often has incredible ice formations in winter – sometimes it's partially frozen, creating these massive ice sculptures that'll blow your mind.
-The viewing platforms can be icy, so wear good grip shoes or the crampons provided.
+The viewing platforms can be icy, so wear good grip shoes.
+Packing shoe grip devices is highly recommended.
 Pro tip: the mist from the waterfall can freeze on your camera lens, so keep a lens cloth handy and maybe bring a plastic bag to protect your gear.

 Eight days is actually the sweet spot for this combo!
 You'll have plenty of time to experience the ice cave adventure without rushing, plus explore the south coast's greatest hits – Seljalandsfoss and Skógafoss waterfalls, Reynisfjara black sand beach, and Jökulsárlón glacier lagoon.
 The beauty of self-drive is you can linger at spots that wow you and breeze through areas that don't grab you as much.
 Most people find 8 days gives them that perfect balance of adventure and relaxation, with enough time for spontaneous stops and cozy evenings in charming Icelandic accommodations.